pbosetti/twt/README.markdown

     message 2...
 Succesfully posted "test3"
     sent
     Message queue is now empty

+*NEW in ver.
+0.3!* Direct messages (DMs) are supported.
+To send a direct message to @user, just type:

+    % twt dm @user "message test"

+In order to read the list of your direct messages, just issue:

+    % twt dms

 Monitor your followers
 ----------------------
 If you want to monitor your followers and discover the name of the last ugly people that left your list, use the delta command: